tamaro-skaljic/spring-boot-hot-reload/README.md

 You press `Help → Find Action...` / `CTRL + SHIFT + A` in IntelliJ, search for `Registry...` and enable `compiler.automake.allow.when.app.running`.

 You press `File → Safe All` / `STRG + S` in IntelliJ to save all, IntelliJ should automatically build changed files.

-###### Hint: You can change the `spring.devtools.restart.poll-interval` and `spring.devtools.restart.quiet-period` properties in [application.properties](src/main/resources/application.properties) to change the behaviour on slow machines.

 ##### Option 2: Build the project in IntelliJ IDEA manually